genderkit/genderkit/_articles/double-incision-mastectomy.md

 {% endcapture %}
 {% include warning warning=warn %}

-In double incision mastectomy, the breast tissue is removed, and usually the nipples are made smaller and repositioned.
+In a mastectomy, the breast tissue is removed, and usually the nipples are made smaller and repositioned.

 Typically, mastectomy is performed using the double incision mastectomy technique in the UK.
-However, some people may be able to undergo [peri-areolar mastectomy]({{ site.baseurl }}{% link _articles/peri-areolar-mastectomy.md %}) instead, which can result in less visible scarring {% cite davies2:2007 -l 227 %}.
+Around 7% of people have little enough breast tissue and good skin elasticitiy for [peri-areolar mastectomy]({{ site.baseurl }}{% link _articles/peri-areolar-mastectomy.md %}) to be recommended instead {% cite yelland2017 -l 261 %} which can result in less visible scarring {% cite davies2:2007 -l 227 %}.
 Other techniques are possible, such as buttonhole or inverted T (also known as T-anchor), but are much less common in the UK.

 Double incision mastectomy carries a risk of loss of sensation in the nipples or loss of the nipples entirely.
 If a nipple is completely lost, some people use cosmetic tattooing to give the appearance that the nipple is still there.